occivink/kakoune-gdb/README.md

 If you wish to use a different program than `gdb` (for example a wrapper script like `rust-gdb`), you can set the `gdb_program` option.

+Note: this uses the generic `terminal` command provided by kakoune to create the new terminal window.

 #### Using rr

 If you use [rr](http://rr-project.org/), you can call `rr-session-new`.
 A new gdb instance will be started with the latest rr recording.